 First up is the pastry cream.
 Why?
 Because should you decide to make everything the same day, the pastry cream needs to chill a good 2 hours before using.
 You can make the cupcakes and glaze while the cream chills out in the fridge.
 Of the three components, this would be the one I’d recommend making a day or two before assembling if you can.

 The pastry cream is simply egg yolks, milk, sugar, cornstarch, a pinch of salt, and vanilla.
-It doesn’t take very long to make, but you need to be tethered to the stove.
+It doesn't take very long to make, but you need to be tethered to the stove.
 It requires constant stirring for 7-8 minutes.
-Hence, it was tough to photograph with the camera in one hand and a moving whisk in the other.

-Instructions in the recipe are pretty explicit so you’ll be in good shape.
-Keep in mind, once the pastry cream is cooked, it’s like pudding; it will form a skin unless you place plastic wrap or parchment directly on the surface.
-Pop in the fridge, and on to the cupcakes!
+Instructions in the recipe are pretty explicit so you'll be in good shape.
+Keep in mind, once the pastry cream is cooked, it's like pudding; it will form a skin unless you place plastic wrap or parchment directly on the surface.
+Pop in the fridge and on to the cupcakes!

 Flour, baking powder, salt, sugar, eggs, butter, milk and vanilla are the usual suspects for the cupcake batter.
 And for all chocolate lovers, I added cocoa powder to a portion of the finished batter to get a bit more chocolate in the recipe.
 Well, just because.
 If the ganache is enough for you, feel free to skip this step.